PAT: Privacy-Preserving Adversarial Transfer for Accurate, Robust and Privacy-Preserving EEG Decoding: Experiments and results

-\subsection{Comparison with Approaches without Privacy Protection}
+\subsection{Comparison with approaches without privacy protection}

-To further verify the performance of our proposed ARE, we combined the source domain data and the first 20\%, 30\%, 40\%, 50\% and 60\% target domain data for model training, without imposing any privacy protection strategy.
-The average classification accuracies are shown in Table~\ref{tab:tl}, and the detailed accuracies are shown in Fig.~\ref{fig:tl}.
-The four robust training approaches again achieved the highest accuracies.
+To further verify the effectiveness of proposed PAT, we compared PAT in transfer scenario with privacy-preserved source data with transfer learning approaches without any privacy protection strategy.
+We used the source domain data and the first 20\%, 30\%, 40\%, 50\% and 60\% target domain data for model training.
+The average classification accuracies averaged over these target-data proportions on three MI datasets are shown in Table~\ref{tab:tl}, and the detailed accuracies on BNCI2014001 are shown in Figure~\ref{fig:tl}a.
+More detailed results on Weibo2014 and BNCI2014002 are in Figure~\ref{appfig:w_p}a and \ref{appfig:w_p}b.
+PAT again achieved the highest accuracies.